kkkkkaiai/Spell-Correct/README.md

 ##### Dictionay Part

-<u>If you want to build your own dictionary, you could put your corpus in ./Spell-Correct/GenDict/lib .</u>
+<u>If you want to build your own dictionary, you could put your corpus in Spell-Correct/GenDict/lib .</u>

-The Chinese corpus should be in the /cn, and the English in the /en.
+The Chinese corpus should be in the *cn*, and the English in the *en*.

 Then generate the library, you could do the follow: